 Wow!
 I had heard of Camel before, but this is the first full album I’ve listened to.
 It will be in my collection as soon as I can conveniently arrange it 🙂 .
+(Edit and I now have the CD!)
 Solid prog rock in a fantastic style.
-Well worth a listen, and I suspect it will stand up to repeated play.
+Well worth a listen, and stands up to repeated play.

 More details at Prog Archives.

 This cool article about how software engineer Thanassis Tsiodras rooted his Android tablet reminded me of some things I’ve been thinking about for a while.
 We have spent decades learning how to minimize collateral damage in technology.
 For example, on Thanassis’s tablet, getting shell access wasn’t enough because the SELinux configuration provided another line of defense.
 Why haven’t we applied what we have learned in the tech space to the wider world?

 The US elections are tomorrow.
 No matter who wins, hundred of millions of people are going to be unhappy.
 Let’s revisit how we can apply technological structures and design patterns (not technology itself, for once!) to minimize the collateral damage our leaders do.

 I write this now so you’ll know it’s not sour grapes.
 No matter who wins tomorrow, I will be working on this series.
 Continue reading

 I watched the stream of the compos at @party 2016 and enjoyed the video of Type Theory by nom de nom and Tymbeusz (YouTube).
 Until now, though, I had no idea what the bookmarks looked like!
 Thanks to jmph and the @party folks for putting a scan on scene.org.
 In case you don’t want to download the >20MB archive including the video, here’s the scan.
 The NFO file is below.
 The hand-written serial number on the bookmark is out of 64 they printed.